buddhist-uni/buddhist-uni.github.io/_tags/problems.md

 big_width: 6000
 ---

-*Vayama* is the application of effort to overcome our problems via overcoming the unwholesome and encouraging the wholesome qualities within ourselves.
+*Vayama* is the application of effort to overcome our problems by surmounting the unwholesome and encouraging the wholesome qualities within ourselves.